Eva Gabrielsson

-Eva Gabrielsson (born 17 November 1953) is a Swedish architect, author, political activist, feminist, and the long-time partner of the late Swedish mystery novelist Stieg Larsson.
+Eva Gabrielsson (born 17 November 1953) is a Swedish architect, author, political activist, feminist, and the long-time partner of the late Swedish crime novelist Stieg Larsson.

 Life with Larsson

 Gabrielsson and Stieg Larsson lived together from 1974 until his death in 2004.
 Larsson was one of the foremost experts in Sweden on anti-democratic, extreme right-wing, and neo-Nazi movements.
 Gabrielsson says she and Larsson never married because he had believed his anti-fascist work could have put her at risk if there was a paper trail linking them legally or financially.
 Because they were never married and Larsson died without leaving a will, his estate went to his father and brother, in accordance with Swedish law.
-Larsson was somewhat estranged from his father Erland and his brother Joakim because nine years of his childhood were spent happily living with his grandparents in the northern country of Sweden.
-“It is as if my identity has been erased.
-It’s like being dispossessed,” Gabrielsson said to a reporter in 2010.
+Larsson was somewhat estranged from his father Erland and his brother Joakim (1957-2024) because nine years of his childhood were spent happily living with his grandparents in the northern country of Sweden.
+"It is as if my identity has been erased.
+It's like being dispossessed," Gabrielsson said to a reporter in 2010.

 Since shortly after his death, Gabrielsson has been negotiating with Joakim and Erland Larsson over control of Larsson's work.
 At one point, Larsson's father and brother offered Gabrielsson roughly $3.3 million, but she continues to fight for the literary rights of Larsson's work.

 Gabrielsson's memoir, "There Are Things I Want You to Know" About Stieg Larsson and Me, chronicles their life together and puts Larsson's often chaotic life into context.
 Gabrielsson, in one interview, explains that she did not start the memoir with the intention of writing a book; rather, it all stemmed from diary entries that Gabrielsson was writing in order to deal with the grief of losing her partner.
 The title of her book comes from a love letter that Larsson wrote to Gabrielsson when he thought he might die during a trip to Africa in 1977.
 The letter is included in the memoir along with the details of Larsson's trip to Africa.

-Her partner, she says, was a feminist, a hopeless businessman, a journalist who could not hold down a staff job, and a passionate fighter and investigator for social causes and against the Far Right.
+Her partner, she says, was a feminist, a hopeless businessman, a journalist who could not hold down a staff job, and a passionate fighter and investigator for social causes and against the far-right.
 The memoir also details how the couple met and their struggles together at Expo, the anti-fascist publication Larsson founded in 1995.
 According to Gabrielsson, Larsson had written 200 pages of a fourth novel in his internationally successful Millennium series before he died; she has been seeking the legal authority to be in charge of what will happen to these 200 pages, as well as to exercise control over all Larsson's literary work, although so far Larsson's family has refused to give her such rights.
 If granted the literary rights of the series, however, Gabrielsson explains that she is not sure that it is fair for a ghostwriter to complete the work that Larsson had started.